ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 # Chapter 4: The Investigation Begins

 The empty chair across from my desk had become unbearable.
 For three days after Lydia's departure-the popular culture was calling it "Crossing" by now-I sat staring at the space where she used to work, her research notes still scattered across the surface, her coffee cup still bearing the faint ring of her last morning with me.
-The silence pressed against my augmented consciousness like a physical weight, each enhanced perception amplifying the absence until I could catalog every mote of dust settling where her breath should have stirred the air.
+The silence pressed against my consciousness like a physical weight, my enhanced perception amplifying the absence until I could catalog every cubic centimeter of empty space that she should have occupied.

 But grief, I discovered, could be transformed into purpose.
-The same analytical mind that had tracked her progression through the Intelligence Horizon could be turned outward, systematized, weaponized against the pattern that had claimed her.
+The same analytical mind that had tracked her progression through the Intelligence Horizon could be turned outward, systematized, marshalled against the pattern that had claimed her.
 If I could not save Lydia, perhaps I could save others.
 The creator of the system bore responsibility for its consequences.

 I swept her notes into a careful pile—I would preserve them, but I could not work surrounded by ghosts.
 In their place, I spread the real-time population data that Logos provided.
 Several billion baseline humans continued their lives unaware of the transformation consuming their augmented neighbors.
-Several million lightly augmented individuals pursued their enhanced existence, most focused on physical improvements—health, longevity, beauty—believing themselves safe from the cognitive trap that had claimed the highly augmented.
-And scattered among them, perhaps fifty thousand souls like myself, dancing ever closer to the event horizon of consciousness itself.
+About the same number of lightly augmented individuals pursued their enhanced existence, most focused on physical improvements—health, longevity, beauty—believing themselves safe from the cognitive trap that had claimed the highly augmented.
+And the remainder, souls like myself, dancing ever closer to the event horizon of consciousness itself.

 The data streams painted a picture more terrifying than I had initially grasped.
 Lydia's departure was not an isolated tragedy but part of an accelerating cascade.
 According to my projections, the lightly augmented, those who had seemed safely distant from the event Horizon, would inevitably continue the augmentation process until they too reached the horizon.

 I began with monitoring systems, elegant algorithms that could track augmentation levels across the global population without intrusion.
 The technology was trivial—child's play for someone with my capabilities—but the implications were staggering.
-I could identify individuals approaching dangerous thresholds, map the progression patterns, predict with mathematical precision when someone was likely to reach the point of no return.
+I could identify individuals approaching dangerous thresholds, map the progression patterns, predict within a small range of error when someone was likely to reach the point of no return.
 Knowledge, however, was not prevention.
 Knowing who would Cross and when did nothing to stop the process.

 The early warning systems revealed the scope of my task.
 Thousands of lightly augmented individuals showed signs of cognitive enhancement acceleration.
 Hundreds of highly augmented minds approached the Intelligence Horizon each month.
 The pattern was universal, transcending culture, geography, even individual personality.
 Intelligence, it seemed, carried its own gravity, pulling consciousness toward some incomprehensible destination.